-Question: Is it possible to classify pressure equipment in a Category higher than the category resulting from the application of tables in Annex II ?
+Question Is it possible to classify pressure equipment in a Category higher than the category resulting from the application of tables in Annex II ?
+Answer No The classification of a pressure equipment is based on the following factors: - Type of equipment (vessel, piping, or pressure accessory), - Type of fluid: gas or liquid, - Group of fluid: group 1 or 2.

-Answer: No

-The classification of a pressure equipment is based on the following factors:

-- Type of equipment (vessel, piping, or pressure accessory),

-- Type of fluid: gas or liquid,

-- Group of fluid: group 1 or 2.

 These factors determine the table of Annex II to be used.
 In the appropriate table, the maximum allowable pressure and the volume for vessels or the maximum allowable pressure and the nominal size DN for piping determines the Category of the equipment.

-For example a valve classified as DN 25 can only be Sound Engineering Practice according to Article 3 paragraph 3 and must never be CE-marked (see also guideline 2/17).

-- Note 1: The directive exceptionally requires use of a higher Category (for instance vessels for unstable gas, or portable extinguishers), but even then there is no choice of category for the manufacturer. - Note 2: The classification of safety accessories is not covered by the tables of Annex II (see section 2 of Annex II) - Note 3: The PED gives flexibility for a manufacturer to apply a conformity assessment procedure from a higher category, if available (see guideline 2/11).
-For Sound Engineering Practice equipment see guideline 2/18.
+Additionally the relevant notes below the tables shall also be considered in the classification.
+For example a valve sized as DN 25 can only be Sound Engineering Practice (Article 4 paragraph 3) according to Table 6 of Annex II and must never be CE-marked (see also PED Guideline B-17).
+Reason Note 1 The directive exceptionally requires use of a higher Category (e.g. for portable extinguishers), but even then there is no choice of category for the manufacturer.
+Note 2 The classification of safety accessories is not covered by the tables of Annex II (see section 2 of Annex II) Note 3 The PED gives flexibility for a manufacturer to apply a conformity assessment procedure from a higher category, if available (see PED Guideline B-11).
+For Sound Engineering Practice equipment see PED Guideline B-18.

-Swedish reservation on the example due to guideline 2/1.
+Accepted by Working Party Guidelines (WPG) on: 23/02/2016 Accepted by Working Group Pressure (WGP) on: 21/03/2017

+Pressure Equipment Directive PED 2014/68/EU Commission's Working Group "Pressure"
-Answer: It will be classified according to table 2.

-- Reason: Article 1 paragraph 2.7 defines fluids as gases, liquids and vapours and covers fluids containing a suspension of solids (see guideline 1/24).
-Article 9 in connection with Article 3 only mentions gases, liquids and vapours for classification purposes. - Note: The characteristics of the solid should be considered as part of the hazard analysis and do not influence the classification of the vessel.
+Question How to classify a vessel which contains a "non-suspended"-solid group 1 blanketed by a group 2 gas ?
+Answer It will be classified according to Annex II Table 2.
+Reason Article 2 (12) defines fluids as "gases, liquids and vapours in pure phase as well as mixtures thereof, fluids may contain a suspension of solids" (See PED Guideline A-24).
+Article 13 in connection with Article 4 only mentions gases, liquids and vapours for classification purposes.
+Note [x] The characteristics of the solid should be considered as part of the hazard analysis and do not influence the classification of the vessel.